vishnu350/st/README.md

 Notes on AppImage install flow:
 - [AM/Appman](https://github.com/ivan-hc/AM) supports auto-updates with checksum integrity verification.
 - AppImages will be larger in size, but there will be virtually zero difference in performance.
+- If you want to download/configure more fonts, just rerun the st-config script: `$APPDIR/st-config`
-- Prior to removing st+ from your system, remember to run the cleanup script via `$APPDIR/st-config clean`.
+- If you want to remove st+ from your system, just run the st-config script with the uninstall switch: `$APPDIR/st-config uninstall`

 # Installation (Manual Build)